 Rail service provision is generally maximised when timetables provide a regular service that is evenly spaced.
-Achieving 'turn up and go' style service frequencies usually requires a minimum of four trains per hour that are 'clock-face' (evenly spaced by around 15 minutes).
+Achieving 'turn up and go' style service frequencies usually requires a minimum of four trains per hour that are 'clockface' (evenly spaced by around 15 minutes).
 With this level of service provision, the average wait time is around 7.5 minutes for each train and users no longer need to plan journeys around timetables.
 The consequence of a mixed use and constrained network in the North, however, is that service frequencies between key inter-urban routes are poor with many town and city pairs having two or less services per hour.
-Even destinations with more frequent services such as Liverpool-Manchester have a fragmented service as they tend to have irregular service patterns which are not clock-face in nature.
+Even destinations with more frequent service as they tend to have irregular service patterns which are not clock-face in nature.